Japanese Ways to Combat the Cold

 Ginger

 Tea lovers can add ginger to their drinks, either as a slice or as minced ginger.
-If grating fresh ginger each time is too much of a chore, you can grate a lot in one go and freeze it in small amounts, like in an ice-cube tray, and use as needed.
+If grating fresh ginger each time is too much of a chore, you can grate a lot in one go and freeze it in small amounts, like in an ice-cube tray, and use it as needed.
 Easier still, buy a tube of minced ginger and simply squirt some into your tea.

 To use ginger in cooking, julienned or minced ginger is good when sautéing (heat it in oil in your frying pan before adding other ingredients), while sliced or julienned ginger is good for adding to stewed dishes and soups.
 Putting one good slice of it in the miso soup pot makes the soup extra warming and satisfying.
-You can either remove the ginger before serving or leave it in for those adults happy to get a gingery punch in the mouth sometime during their meal.
+You can either remove the ginger before serving or leave it in for those adults who are happy to get a gingery punch in the mouth sometime during their meal.

 Root Vegetables

 Other foods that warm the body are root vegetables which, by no coincidence, are in season now.
-As well as the good old potatoes, carrots, pumpkin and onions, also explore the wonderful Japanese produce.
+Along with the good old potatoes, carrots, pumpkins and onions, you can also explore wonderful Japanese produce.
 Daikon (Japanese radish) and the crunchy renkon (lotus root) are both easy to use.
 (Just peel renkon before cooking.)

 More challenging vegetables are the branch-like gobo (burdock root) and hairy sato imo (taro potato).
 Use either a peeler or knife to remove the taro’s thick skin.
 Gobo’s thin skin is best scraped off, as with the back of a knife.
 Since it is quite hardy—and rich in fiber—it’s perhaps easiest to cook in thin slices.
+See our articles about seasonal autumn and winter vegetables in Japan for more recommendations.

 Nabe